 There are over 90 types of essential oils, all with unique impacts on the body and mind.
 And they are extremely concentrated.
 For example, it’s estimated that it takes roughly 220 pounds of lavender flowers to produce a single pound of lavender oil!

 People use essential oils for all kinds of things.
-Some essential oils boost energy, while others relieve pain, kill germs, reduce stress and anxiety or soothe the skin.
+Some essential oils boost energy, while others relieve pain, kill germs, reduce stress or soothe the skin.

 One of my favorite applications for essential oils is to prepare my bedroom before I sleep – in order to get beautiful and restorative Zzzs.